 Not to be put off, I glued the art into the Sketchbook with ModPodge to make them durable to use, and that was that.

 I would have liked it if the drawings had maintained their original brightness.
 The pictures of the drawings that are in my gallery here that aren't of the Sketchbook pages show how the drawings looked "before".

 I was most saddened by the loss of 'brightness' on "P Street Bicyclists" and "Outside Space".

 You are most observant that there is a wide discrepency between the original art and what shows in the Sketchbook!
 Blame it on the spray fixative and ModPodge, and the artist that didn't do her "pre" homework! :)

 Again, thanks for the comment.
 Glad to have visitors here.

-Stephanie Bohlen - almost 8 years ago
+Stephanie Bohlen - about 8 years ago